How Good are Chatbots now?

 Whether it’s your Facebook, Amazon, or Netflix account, the explosion in popularity of online apps and services means more and more of us have to remember an increasingly long list of passwords.

 Unfortunately, some of us cope with this challenge by resorting to practices that leave our data, devices and money at risk - by using the same password across multiple accounts, or by creating simple passwords that could easily be guessed by hackers.
-Bad password practice is more prevalent than you might think - the UK’s National Cyber Security Centre carried out analysis of passwords leaked in data breaches and found that more than 23 million users worldwide used 123456 as a password.
-You can read more about it here: https://www.ncsc.gov.uk/news/most-hacked-passwords-revealed-as-uk-cyber-survey-exposes-gaps-in-online-security
+Bad password practice is more prevalent than you might think - the UK’s National Cyber Security Centre carried out an analysis of passwords leaked in data breaches and found that more than 23 million users worldwide used 123456 as a password.
+Read more about it here.

 A good way to create strong, memorable passwords is by using 3 random words.
 But remember, don’t use words that can be guessed (like your pet’s name).
 You can include numbers and symbols if you need to.
 For example, “RedPantsTree4!”